Azure/azure-sdk/docs/android/implementation.md

 }
 ```

 Don't create static logger instances.
-Static logger instances are shared among all client library instances running in a JVM instance.
+Static logger instances are long-lived and the memory allocated to them is not released until the application is terminated.

 {% include requirement/MUST id="android-logging-levels" %} use one of the following log levels when emitting logs: `Logger.debug` (details), `Logger.info` (things happened), `Logger.warning` (might be a problem or not), and `Logger.error`.